-- First, select the equipment that meets your requirements using the Controller Applications Guide on page 3. - Next, turn to the section called out under "Recommended Use" in the guide to confirm your selection. - Use the sections entitled "Specifications" following to compile the spec for your project.
-For reference, enclosure dimensions and conditions for equipment operating environment(s) are located in Section 16, Physical Specifications. - Choose optional features from Section 9 as desired.
+- First, select the equipment that meets your requirements using the Controller Applications Guide on page 4. - Next, turn to the section called out under "Recommended Use" in the guide to confirm your selection. - Use the sections entitled "Specifications" following to compile the spec for your project.
+For reference, enclosure dimensions and conditions for equipment operating environment(s) are located in Section 16, Physical Specifications. - Choose optional features from Section 9 as required. - Also consider additional features, including, Ez-LINK serial communication, Interact central monitoring, Limit Switches, Motors and Machines, Load Weighing, and Security.
+Descriptions start with Section 8.